conduktor/conduktor-docs/docs/platform/testing/features/building-tests/tasks/load-csv-task.md

   books,3,Harry Potter,10
   ```

-  - we will want to use the `category` column as the key for our messages, and a JSON object containing the other columns as the value
+  - We will want to use the `category` column as the key for our messages, and a JSON object containing the other columns as the value

 - In this example, the delimiter is `,` (comma)
 - We have a header row, so we check the `Has header` checkbox.
 Headers will be derived from the first row of the CSV file.